 - Use a pencil for this process

-- Keep it simple and don’t overthink it!
+- Keep it simple, and don’t overthink it!

-I still sketch my layout when using a design template, but looking at the template first REALLY helps!
-That way I can determine on the paper what content I need to include.
-Then, I look at the template as a jumping-off point of where things will go.
+We still sketch our layout when using a design template, but looking at the template first REALLY helps!
+That way, we can determine on the paper what content we need to include.

 Finally, Start Designing Your Product!